RGithub23/PointEPointCloudGenerationAdaptation/README.md

 This project is an adapatation of OpenAI's Point-E model for generating point clouds from images or text prompts.
 The notebook includes preprocessing, generation steps, and basic visualization.
 For example if you prompt "Apple" you will get a 3D visual point cloud of an Apple!
+Adaptation allows for centralized further plot looping through all the outputs and inspecting if the model interpreted the prompt/image well and organizing the XYZ coordinates and optional RGB colors for 3D plotting and further customizing the size, color scale, transparency and lighting.
+In addition to exporting as an obj to get a solid respresntation of the plot generated!

 ---